liatwa123/Project/README.md

 In the end of the process, the input will be printed on the screen.
 (Note: in the generated riddles, the generated input will be printed on the screen too.)
 In order to enter the initial construction, the user needs to enter the pointing direction for each matchstick.
 The possible directions are: ‘R’ – right, ‘L’ – left, ‘U’ – up, ‘D’ – down.

+The output format is the same for all the sum of matchstick heads riddles.
+The pointing directions are printed.

 #### Manual input
 ![Alt text](https://github.com/liatwa123/Project-Matchstick-Puzzles/blob/master/Screenshots/man_sum1.jpg?raw=true)